5 Proven Strategies to Speed Up Your WordPress Site

-However, given time, a majority of a WordPress website’s page speeds become increasingly slow to load and respond.
-This is primarily due to them absorbing unwanted baggage in terms of customized code, large image, and plug-ins that have little or no use.
-These begin to eat into your resources and slow down your site.
+But, given time, you'll find site speed becomes a big problem.
+The issue is often this unwanted baggage.
+Things like customized code, large images, and plug-ins that have little or no use begin to eat into your resources and slow down your site.

-In this guide, we look at seven common areas that could be affecting your WordPress page speed.
+In this guide, we'll look at seven common areas that could be affecting your WordPress page speed.

 Most of the techniques discussed here are not overly technical, and you should be able to make these changes relatively easily!